Skip to main content

 The perform function

 Each action contains one perform function, which is an async function with two parameters that may or may not have a return value.
-In this example firstName, middleName, and lastName, are input parameters for this perform function:
+In this example firstName, middleName, and lastName, are input fields for this perform function:

 export const properFormatName = action({